Steam (service): Privacy, security and abuse

 ReVuln, a commercial vulnerability research firm, published a paper in October 2012 that said the Steam browser protocol was posing a security risk by enabling malicious exploits through a simple user click on a maliciously crafted steam:// URL in a browser.
-This was the second serious vulnerability of gaming-related software following a recent problem with Ubisoft's own game distribution platform Uplay.
+This was the second serious vulnerability of gaming-related software following a problem with Ubisoft's Uplay.
 German IT platform Heise online recommended strict separation of gaming and sensitive data, for example using a PC dedicated to gaming, gaming from a second Windows installation, or using a computer account with limited rights dedicated to gaming.

 In July 2015, a bug in the software allowed anyone to reset the password to any account by using the "forgot password" function of the client.
 High-profile professional gamers and streamers lost access to their accounts.
 In December 2015, Steam's content delivery network was misconfigured in response to a DDoS attack, causing cached store pages containing personal information to be temporarily exposed for 34,000 users.

-In April 2018, Valve added new privacy settings for Steam users, who are able to set if their current activity status is private, visible to friends only, or public; in addition to being able to hide their game lists, inventory, and other profile elements in a similar manner.
-While these changes brought Steam's privacy settings inline with approaches used by game console services, it also impacted third-party services such as Steam Spy, which relied on the public data to estimate Steam sales count.
+Valve added new privacy settings to Steam in April 2018, allowing users to hide their activity status, game lists, inventory, and other profile elements.
+While these changes brought Steam's privacy settings in line with services such as PlayStation Network and the Xbox network, third-party services such as Steam Spy were impacted, due to their reliance on public data to estimate Steam product sales.

-Valve established a HackerOne bug bounty program in May 2018, a crowdsourced method to test and improve security features of the Steam client.
+Valve established a HackerOne bug bounty program in May 2018, a crowdsourced method to test and improve the security features of the Steam client.
 In August 2019, a security researcher exposed a zero-day vulnerability in the Windows client of Steam, which allowed for any user to run arbitrary code with LocalSystem privileges using just a few simple commands.
 The vulnerability was then reported to Valve via the program, but it was initially rejected for being "out-of-scope".
-Following a second vulnerability found by the same user, Valve apologized and patched them both, and expanded the program's rules to accept any other similar problems in the future.
+Following a second vulnerability found by the same user, Valve apologized and patched them both, and expanded the program's rules to accept any other similar problems.

 The Anti-Defamation League published a report that stated the Steam Community platform harbors hateful content in April 2020.
 In January 2021, a trading card glitch let players generate Steam Wallet funds from free Steam trading cards with bots using Capcom Arcade Stadium and other games, resulting in the game becoming one of the statistically most played titles.

+On August 30, 2025, an update was pushed to the game BlockBlasters on Steam that contained malware.
+By the time Valve realized what happened, in September, the game had already stolen thousands of dollars from users, including a streamer who had been holding a fundraiser for his battle with cancer.
+Valve quickly removed the update and encouraged users who had launched the game during this time to run a full virus scan, so as to remove any remaining malware.
+Earlier the same year in February 2025, a Steam game already distributed malware.